Desktop VersionSite MapContact UsShare RSS

 Q:

-What types of properties qualify for the deduction of domestic rent?
+What types of property qualify for the domestic rent deduction?

 A:

-To qualify for the deduction, the domestic premises must be a building or any part of such a building that is not prohibited by or pursuant to any law or any specified instrument from being used for residential purposes.
-The premises must also be used by the taxpayer as his / her principal place of residence.
+To qualify for the deduction, the domestic premises must be a building in Hong Kong or any part of such a building that is not prohibited by or pursuant to any law or any specified instrument (including a Government lease, a deed of mutual covenant and an occupation permit) from being used for residential purposes during the term of the Government lease in respect of the building.

 If the qualifying tenancy is procured in respect of any domestic premises and a car parking space, and the car parking space is not sublet, the car parking space will be taken to be part and parcel of the domestic premises for the purposes of the deduction.